Evaluation of Surrogate Endpoints Based on Meta-Analysis with Surrogate Indices: Introduction

 \section{Introduction}

-In clinical trials, the primary endpoint is ideally a clinical endpoint, defined as an endpoint that ``describes or reflects how an individual feels, functions, or survives" \parencite{fda2016}.
+In clinical trials, the primary endpoint is ideally a clinical endpoint, defined as an endpoint that ``describes or reflects how an individual feels, functions, or survives'' \parencite{fda2016}.
 However, clinical endpoints are often costly, time-consuming, and difficult to measure, prompting trialists to use so-called surrogate endpoints as primary endpoints.
 Surrogate endpoints are biomarkers or intermediate outcomes that may substitute for clinical endpoints.
 While using a surrogate endpoint can increase a trial's efficiency, it should be evaluated before it replaces a clinical endpoint. \textcite{prentice1989surrogate} was the first to propose statistical criteria for evaluating surrogate endpoints.
-Since then, numerous approaches have been developed, including the proportion explained \parencite{freedman1992statistical}, principal surrogacy \parencite{frangakis2002principal}, the information-theoretic causal inference approach \parencite{alonso2015relationship}, and the meta-analytic (MA) framework \parencite{buyse2000validation, alonso2016applied}. \textcite{joffe2009related} provide an overview of these approaches and how they are related to each other.
-This report presents novel contributions to the MA framework for evaluating surrogate endpoints.
+Since then, numerous approaches have been developed, including the proportion explained \parencite{freedman1992statistical}, principal surrogacy \parencite{frangakis2002principal}, the information-theoretic causal inference approach \parencite{alonso2015relationship}, and the meta-analytic (MA) framework \parencite{buyse2000validation, alonso2016applied}. \textcite{joffe2009related} provide an overview of these approaches, including causal extensions of \textcite{prentice1989surrogate}, and how they are related to each other.

-The meta-analytic framework is the gold standard for \textit{evaluating} surrogate endpoints \parencite{fleming2012biomarkers, IOM2011, weir2022informed, vanderweele2013surrogate}.
-However, the canonical MA framework has important limitations: (i) it is generally restricted to the evaluation of univariate surrogates\footnote{Although there is some work on multivariate surrogates---see, e.g., \textcite{gabriel2019optimizing, alonso2004validation}---such methods can only be applied for low-dimensional surrogates (e.g., bi-or trivariate surrogates) or when additional structure can be imposed on the multivariate surrogate (e.g., repeated measurements).}, and (ii) it does not account for differences in the distribution of baseline covariates across trials\footnote{An exception is \textcite{rosin2025surrogate}, although they do not build on the existing MA framework and target different estimands.}.
-This is inconsistent with clinical reality, where promising surrogates may be complex and baseline covariates may explain differences between trials.
+The meta-analytic framework is the gold standard for evaluating surrogate endpoints \parencite{fleming2012biomarkers, IOM2011, weir2022informed, vanderweele2013surrogate}.
+However, the canonical MA framework has an important limitation: it is generally restricted to the evaluation of univariate surrogates.
+Although there is some work on multivariate surrogates---see, e.g., \textcite{gabriel2019optimizing, alonso2004validation}---such methods can only be applied for low-dimensional surrogates (e.g., bi- or trivariate surrogates) or when additional structure can be imposed on the multivariate surrogate.
+This is inconsistent with clinical reality, where promising surrogates may be complex.